 Metallurgy is the science that explains the properties, behavior and internal structures of metals.
 In this course, students will become familiar with the metallurgical changes that occur during heating, cutting, and welding processes and how these changes affect the properties of the final weldment and the base metal surrounding it.
 This course will serve as a basic introduction to metallurgy.
+(Co-requisites: WELD101W, WELD106W, WELD110W, WELD115W or POI)

-WELD200W Welding Occupational Health and Safety
+WELD200W Welding Occupational Health and Safety (3 Credits)

 This course is intended to provide information and training on how to identify, abate, avoid and prevent job related hazards on a job site as well as information about their rights and employer responsibilities.
 The training covers a variety of general industry safety and health hazards which a worker may encounter and is based on OSHA CFR 1910 guidelines.
 The course emphasizes hazard identification, avoidance, control and prevention.
 This course must be taken concurrent with welding courses.
+(Prerequisites: WELD101W, WELD106W, WELD110W, WELD115W, WELD125W or POI; Co-requisites: WELD203W, WELD206W, WELD216W, WELD221W or POI)